Which health insurance plan is best for you?

-HMO stands for health maintenance organization and makes up about 15 percent of health plans.
+HMO stands for health maintenance organization and makes up 16 percent of health plans.
 It is known for its lower premiums and restricted network of doctors and hospitals, which means you sacrifice flexibility for lower upfront costs.

 You’ll likely pay less in premiums for an HMO compared to a PPO – sometimes significantly less.

-HMOs require that you name a primary care physician (PCP) who “coordinates” care, meaning your primary doctor must refer you first in order to see a specialist.
+HMOs require that you name a PCP who “coordinates” care, meaning your primary doctor must refer you first in order to see a specialist.
 HMOs usually don’t have deductibles (or they are lower than other plans).
 Instead, you pay copays for office visits, tests and prescriptions.

 One drawback to an HMO is that these plans usually don’t allow you to go outside your network for care.
 If you do, you’ll need to pay for the care on your own.
 An exception is if you need emergency care, which requires the facility (but not necessarily the providers) to bill as in network.

 Not all providers accept HMOs, so before choosing an HMO, make sure your provider or providers accept the plan.